SJ4035 - Practical Journalism (2020/21)

 They will study contemporary news coverage to develop an understanding of how news stories are reported and created.
 They will discuss ethical, legal and commercial constraints on journalists and how different genres serve different markets.

-The module will be assessed by two portfolios and a timed class exercise.
+The module will be assessed by two portfolios, using mixed media, and a timed class exercise.
+These will test students’ developing news sense, news gathering and news writing.

-Students examine the reporter’s job through writing and reporting workshops.
+Students examine and explore the reporter’s job through writing and reporting workshops.

 They discuss news values, finding out where to look for and develop stories.
 They examine the ethical dilemmas which beset story construction.
 They explore the importance of developing news contacts, going on to develop varied techniques of interviewing face-to-face, by telephone and via email, from vox pops to death knock and extended interview.